google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

 worker.
 For a more thorough answer as well as an explanation of alternative approaches this
-[article by Redfin Engineering](https://redfin.engineering/how-to-fix-the-refresh-button-when-using-service-workers-a8e27af6df68) discuess a range of options.
+[article by Redfin Engineering](https://redfin.engineering/how-to-fix-the-refresh-button-when-using-service-workers-a8e27af6df68) discuss a range of options.

 **Add to your service worker**